-For light sleepers, Bonfire Night can be the worst night of the year when it comes to getting a good night’s sleep.
-The bright lights and the loud bangs of fireworks can be incredibly damaging to your sleep pattern, especially if you wake easily at any sound.
+For light sleepers, any kind of noise in your home or event that's taking place outside can result in the worst night’s sleep.
+Any loud banging, bright lights or a partner's incoherent chatter or snoring can be incredibly damaging to your sleep pattern, especially if you wake easily at any sound.

-Whether you’re worried about sleeping during this year’s Bonfire Night or you’re trying to fix your light sleeping, there are a few tips and tricks you can do to ensure you sleep better without disruptions.
-I asked sleep expert, Phil Lawler at Dormeo (opens in new tab) for his advice and he’s put together 5 tips to help light sleepers improve their sleep and block out unwanted noise.
+Whether you’re worried about sleeping due to disruptions or you’re trying to fix your light sleeping, there are a few tips and tricks you can do to ensure you sleep better without disruptions.
+I asked sleep expert, Phil Lawler at Dormeo for his advice and he’s put together 5 tips to help light sleepers improve their sleep and block out unwanted noise.

 1. Wear quality earplugs